 A transfer tax is imposed by the county and possibly also the city when real estate is sold.
 Who pays it is negotiable with the buyer.
 However, industry standard ordinarily dictates that if you are selling a home in Northern California, the buyer pays the transfer tax.
 If you are selling in Southern California, the seller normally pays.

-In California, the county transfer tax (as of late 2020) is $1.10 for every $1,000 of the sales price, or 0.11%.
-Some cities, including San Francisco, Los Angeles, and Riverside also collect their own city transfer taxes, which vary by city.
+In California, the county transfer tax (as of late 2023) is $1.10 for every $1,000 of the sales price, or 0.11%.
+Some cities, including San Francisco, Los Angeles, and Riverside also collect their own city transfer taxes, which vary by city and in some cases by property value.

 If curious about whether or not your city imposes a transfer tax, or what the local custom is in your area concerning who pays the transfer taxes, ask your real estate broker or escrow agent.